-There is interest, particularly from the mining companies, in understanding the relative merits of the different management options.
+There is interest, particularly from the mining companies, in understanding the relative merits of the various management options.

-The Report analyses the alignment of the range of tyre and conveyor belt management options with the principles of a circular economy and the waste hierarchy.
+This report analyses the alignment of the range of tyre and conveyor belt management options with the principles of a circular economy and the waste hierarchy3.